-The majority of the Campbelltown and Camden parts of the Precinct is currently owned by one major landowner, and comprises rural uses.
+Approximately three quarters of the Precinct is currently owned by one major landowner, and comprises rural uses.
+The remainder consists of smaller rural enterprises, rural residential properties, market gardens, bushland and other rural holdings.

 The Precinct is traversed by several large existing infrastructure corridors which run broadly parallel to Camden Valley Way, including: